anakic/Packer/README.md

 ### Going back to a previous version of the model

-1. Check out the desired version from source
+1. Check out the desired version (commit) from git
 2. Use packer to assemble a pbit file from it
 3. Load the pbit file in PowerBI

 ### Managing multiple versions of the model (multiple-clients)

 1. define a master brach and use it to store all of the functionality that is in common
-2. define separate branches for each client (sub-version of the model)
+2. define separate branches for each client (i.e. each separate *flavor* of the model)
 3. when making a change that could be useful across all clients, commit it to the branch for the current client first
 4. then switch to the master branch and cherry-pick the change
 5. switch to each client branch and merge (or rebase) with the master branch to get the new change

 ## Good practices

-- keep commits small and commit regularly (treat it almost like save game)
+- keep commits small and commit regularly (treat it almost like *save game*)
 - keep commits limited to one topic (one topic can span many commits, but each commit should only be about one topic)
 - commits should not break the model (someone in the future should ideally be able to take any commit from the past and assemble a valid pbit file from it)
 - learn git so you can sort out the mess whenever you skip the best practices:)

 ## Requirements

 For Packer to work, .NET 6 must be installed on the target machine.
-If it is not installed, a message will appear in the console with a download link for the .NET 6 runtime (desktop).
+If it is not installed, a message will appear in the console with a download link.
+Open the link and download the .NET 6 runtime (desktop version).